 The first week of January has come and gone and many are moving along with their New Year’s Resolutions and Goals.
 That is, if you’ve started…

-Making the decision to start new endeavors or break old habits is easy.
+Making the decision to start new endeavors or break old habits isn’t easy.
 It’s beginning the process that many find difficult to do especially if this is your first attempt to make the new year the time you make changes in your personal or professional life.

 If you are one of the individuals who have not started and you’re feeling you’ve failed before you even got out of the starting blocks, STOP!
 You’re not a failure.
 Setting New Year’s Resolutions and Goals to kick off your new year is great because it’s a great way to mark time and measure your growth.
 There’s no cardinal sin in starting the second week of January.
 The decision to take action and make changes in your life that produce positive outcomes is a plus and the first step to improving your quality of life and the first sign that you have already changed your old way of thinking by acknowledging the need to for change or improvement.
 So let’s figure out “where do I begin?”